-- Any product candidates we or our partners develop may fail in development or be delayed to a point where they do not become commercially viable. - We or our partners may be unable to obtain U.S. or foreign regulatory approval for our or our partnered product candidates. - Even if we or our partners obtain regulatory approvals, our marketed drugs will be subject to ongoing regulatory oversight. - Even if we receive regulatory approval to market our product candidates, and our collaborators receive regulatory approval to market product candidates discovered by us or developed with our technology, the market may not be receptive to such product candidates upon their commercial introduction, which could prevent us from becoming profitable. - We have limited commercial experience and newly established capabilities for marketing, sales, market access and distribution, and expect to continue to invest significant financial and management resources to continue to build these capabilities, and our commercial efforts may not be successful.
+- Any product candidates we or our partners develop may fail in development or be delayed to a point where they do not become commercially viable. - We or our partners may be unable to obtain U.S. or foreign regulatory approval for our or our partnered product candidates. - Even if we or our partners obtain regulatory approvals, our marketed drugs will be subject to ongoing regulatory oversight.

-- The patient populations suffering from hereditary transthyretin-mediated amyloidosis, acute hepatic porphyria and primary hyperoxaluria type 1 are small and have not been established with precision. - We may incur significant liability if enforcement authorities allege or determine that we are engaging in commercial activities or promoting our commercially approved products in a way that violates applicable regulations. - Any drugs we develop may become subject to unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives, thereby harming our business. - Governments outside the U.S. may impose strict price controls, and the U.S. government may impose price controls or reference pricing, which may adversely affect our revenues.
+- Even if we receive regulatory approval to market our product candidates, and our collaborators receive regulatory approval to market product candidates discovered by us or developed with our technology, the market may not be receptive to such product candidates upon their commercial introduction, which could prevent us from becoming profitable. - We are a multi-product commercial company and expect to continue to invest significant financial and management resources to continue to build our marketing, sales, market access and distribution capabilities and further establish our global commercial infrastructure, and our commercial efforts may not be successful. - The patient populations suffering from hereditary transthyretin-mediated amyloidosis with polyneuropathy, acute hepatic porphyria and primary hyperoxaluria type 1 are small and have not been established with precision. - We may incur significant liability if enforcement authorities allege or determine that we are engaging in commercial activities or promoting our commercially approved products in a way that violates applicable regulations. - Any drugs we develop may become subject to unfavorable pricing regulations, third-party reimbursement practices or healthcare reform initiatives, thereby harming our business. - Governments outside the U.S. may impose strict price controls, and the U.S. government may impose price controls or reference pricing, which may adversely affect our revenues.